k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for Production installation.md

 ### Operating system:

-* RedHat (version 7 or higher) based distribution with latest patches (for example: Centos, Oracle Linux).
+* RedHat (version 7 or higher) based distribution with latest patches (for example: Centos, Oracle, Linux).
 * Ubuntu Server, version 18.04 or higher, with latest patches.
 > **Note** Until Cassandra version 4.0.x - Python version 2.7 is required; newer versions of Cassandra are not yet certified.